electric-mike/ee-buy-now-button-with-preorder/README.md

-# Electric Eye Buy Now Button w/ Storefront
+# Electric Eye Buy Now Button w/ Storefront - Add Preorder Support

 This repo is a fork of [Shopfy's BuyButton.js](https://shopify.github.io/buy-button-js/) that provides support for displaying "preorder" status for products